 Studying under degree level

-When studying a foundation course or A-levels, you are allowed to spend no more than 2 years on a Student visa since the date you turn 18.
-This 2-year limit does not include any time spent as a Tier 4 (Child) when you were aged 17 years and under, Tier 4 (General) when you were 16 or 17 years old or on any other non-Tier 4 or Student visa category which permits study.
+If the course is below degree level e.g. foundation course or A-Levels, you are allowed to spend no more than 2 years on a Student visa from the age of 18.
+This 2-year limit does not include any time spent as a Child Student/Tier 4 (Child) when you were aged 17 years and under, Student/Tier 4 (General) when you were 16 or 17 years old or on any other non-Tier 4 or Student visa category which permits study.

 If you have studied a foundation course while holding a combined Student visa for the foundation year and the main degree programme, the undergraduate degree-level time limits will apply.